-The Konnect program was formed in July 2008 as one of several initiatives aimed at minimising Koori over-representation in the criminal justice system stemming from Phase 2 of the Aboriginal Justice Agreement.
-Konnect is currently delivered by Brosnan Youth Services, with a team based in Brunswick that works state-wide in Victoria.
+The Konnect program was formed in July 2008 as one of several initiatives aimed at minimising Koori over-representation in the criminal justice system stemming from phase two of the Aboriginal justice agreement.

-The program provides pre-release assessment and planning, and post-release support to Aboriginal men and women.
-Support is based on holistic, culturally competent best practice and is provided predominantly on an outreach basis with a community focus.
-The program also aims to build the capacity of mainstream organisations through strong links to Aboriginal organisations to better meet the needs of Aboriginal men and women exiting prisons.
+The program provided pre-release assessment and planning, and post-release support to Aboriginal and Torres Strait Islander men and women.
+Support was based on holistic, culturally competent best practice and was provided predominantly on an outreach basis with a community focus.
+The program also aimed to build the capacity of mainstream organisations through strong links to Aboriginal and Torres Strait Islander organisations to better meet the needs of Indigenous men and women exiting prisons.

-Konnect participants work with case managers from the Program pre and post-release, with support in the community for up to 12 months.
+Konnect participants worked with case managers from the program pre and post-release, and received support in the community for up to 12 months.